-The Indian Law Resource Center is a non-profit organization established and directed by American Indians.
-We provide legal assistance without charge to Indian and Alaska Native nations that are working to protect their lands, resources, human rights, environment, and cultural heritage.
-Our principal goal is the preservation and well-being of indigenous nations and tribes in North, Central and South America.
-For more information, please visit us online at www.indianlaw.org or www.facebook.com/indianlawresourcecenter.
+The Indian Law Resource Center is a non-profit organization established and led by Indigenous peoples.
+The Center provides legal assistance without charge to Indigenous communities who are working to protect their lands, resources, human rights, environment, and cultural heritage.
+The Center is committed to preserving and benefitting Indigenous communities in Mexico, Central and South America and North America.
+For more information, please visit us at www.indianlaw.org.